The Disasters of War: Technique and style

-Goya abandons colour in the series, believing that light, shade and shadow provide for a more direct expression of the truth.
+Goya abandons colour in the series, believing that light, shade and shadow provide a more direct expression of the truth.
 He wrote, "In art there is no need for colour.
 Give me a crayon and I will 'paint' your portrait."
 He uses line not so much to delineate shape but, according to art historian Anne Hollander, "to scratch forms into existence and then splinter them, as a squinting, half blind eye might apprehend them, to create the distorting visual detritus that shudders around the edge of things seen in agonized haste ....
 This 'graphic' kind of clarity can be most sharp when it is most jagged."
 The immediacy of the approach suited his desire to convey the primitive side of man's nature.
-He was not the first to work in this manner; Rembrandt had sought a similar directness, but did not have access to aquatint.
+Rembrandt had sought a similar directness, but did not have access to aquatint.
 William Blake and Henry Fuseli, contemporaries of Goya's, produced works with similarly fantastical content, but, as Hollander describes, they muted its disturbing impact with "exquisitely applied linearity ... lodging it firmly in the safe citadels of beauty and rhythm."

 In his 1947 book on Goya's etchings, English author Aldous Huxley observed that the images depict a recurrent series of pictorial themes: darkened archways "more sinister than those even of Piranesi's Prisons"; street corners as settings for the cruelty of the disparities of class; and silhouetted hilltops carrying the dead, sometimes featuring a single tree serving as gallows or repository for dismembered corpses.
 "And so the record proceeds, horror after horror, unalleviated by any of the splendors which other painters have been able to discover in war; for, significantly, Goya never illustrates an engagement, never shows us impressive masses of troops marching in column or deployed in the order of battle ....
 All he shows us is war's disasters and squalors, without any of the glory or even picturesqueness."